 Do you have any tips or advice for other expats in your situation moving to Australia?

-- To girls: Buy cosmetics in America and bring them over, then ask family to mail you what you need when you run out.
+- Buy cosmetics in America and bring them over.
+Then ask family to mail you what you need when you run out.
 Things like nail polish are painfully expensive here!
-For some of my clothing basics and staples, US stores ship here now and it’s cheaper to order from The States and pay for shipping than to buy things like shorts and tanks here (as long as you know your size, that is!).
+For some of my clothing basics and staples, US stores ship here now and it’s cheaper to order from The States and pay for shipping than to buy things like shorts and tanks here.

-- WhatsApp and magicJack are both apps that are great for staying in touch with people at home cheaply.
+- Use apps to keep in touch with people.
+WhatsApp and magicJack are both apps that are great for staying in touch with people at home cheaply.

 - Buy an NFL game pass or head to the pub if you miss football.
 Go to the Great Barrier Reef!
 Go to the beach!
 It’s all beautiful!
 But look out for blue bottles (and box jelly fish up north) and swim between the flags!

-If you could do it again, would you change anything about the way you went about migrating?
+If you could do it again, would you change anything about the way you went about moving to Australia?